 This sample add-in shows how you can change a layout of your custom Delphi form embedded into Outlook windows.

-The plugin creates a commandbar (a Ribbon tab in Office 2007 - 2016) and allows choosing the layout from a combo box.
+The plugin creates a ribbon tab in Outlook 2007 - 2019 (a commandbar in lower versions) and allows choosing the layout from a combo box.

 The form used in this plug-in processes Explorer SelectionChange event.
 Source code is included.

 How to cache forms embedded into Outlook Explorer windows